Vermont Solar Panels Pricing and IncentivesHow much do solar panels cost in Vermont?

 Vermont solar panel cost

 In Vermont, the cost of solar panels will depend upon the size of your solar system, the system’s features, and installation and permitting costs.
-Residential solar systems will on average cost a Vermont homeowner $3 to $5 per watt for solar panels.
-The average 6-kilowatt (kW) system normally costs between $11,160 to $46,500.
-However, this is before factoring in the significant savings available with the 26% federal tax credit and other state and local solar incentives.
+Residential solar systems will on average cost a Vermont homeowner $3.82 per watt for solar panels.
+The average 6-kilowatt (kW) system normally costs between $12,000 and $45,000.
+However, this is before factoring in the significant savings available with the 30% tax credit offered by the federal government and other state and local solar incentives.
 These savings often result in a homeowner breaking even after six to nine years with a solar panel system.

 There are a variety of financing options available for solar panels.
 Some consumers choose to purchase their system outright, while others finance it over time.
 Other consumers opt for a solar lease or sign a solar power purchase agreement (PPA).